developer-zebra/developer-zebra-site/src/ehs/3-2/guide/settings/index.md

 ------

 ### Orientation
 Allows the screen orientation to be fixed in landscape or portrait mode.
-Omitting or leaving this setting blank (default) allows Android system settings to control screen orientation.
+Omitting or leaving this setting blank (default) allows the Android-System orientation setting to control screen orientation.

 Screen orientation can be changed through the Quick Settings panel only when EHS is set to accept the System orientation setting (the EHS default).
 If an EHS administrator sets the orientation to landscape or portrait mode, the device user will no longer be able to change the orientation setting.

+#####Notes:
+* **Zebra recommends leaving this setting blank** (default), which allows app- and system-control of screen orientation.
+* **The orientation set using this parameter applies ONLY to EHS screens**, such as the EHS Home screen, battery info screen and preferences screens.
+* **Non-EHS apps and the Android "auto-rotate" setting can control screen orientation regardless of this parameter setting**.

 <img alt="" style="height:350px" src="orientation.png"/>